The Deep Sleep Experiment – Week 1 | The Lab

 I went to bed at 10:20pm and read for around half an hour.

 I woke up with my usual grace and clambered out of bed like a newborn giraffe to get my alarm (I place it on the otherside of my room).
-I did sneak back into bed but didn't sleep thanks to my cat meowing and pawing my face.
+I did sneak back into bed but didn't sleep thanks to a cat meowing and pawing my face.

 My Fitbit recorded my deep sleep as 14%, so not exactly a earth-shattering improvement but 1% up from my average!